wcyz666/Online-VisTrails/README.md

 <h2>To deploy on server </h2>
     cd in Three Nodes
     node server.js build
-    A "dest" folder is created including the index.html file Copy this folder to serve and deploy the index.html file
+    A "dist" folder is created including the index.html file Copy this folder to serve and deploy the index.html file